spasiu/precourse/pages/recursion.md

-Recursion isn't a new kind of syntax, it's just the idea that a function can call itself over and over again, until it find the answer we want it to.
+Recursion isn't a new kind of syntax, it's just the idea that a function can call itself over and over again, until it finds the answer we want it to.

 We do this because often we're not smart enough to solve a problem with a single expression, and because it allows us to apply a set of rules to a problem over and over again, slightly modified each time, until the problem is solved.